aimms/documentation/pro/tunneling.rst

 For VPN tunnels using AIMMS cloud, there is the option to use the Tunnel App to a MySQL database.
 The connection to a MySQL database that is hosted on an AMMS Cloud from an AIMMS application, depends on how the AIMMS app is run:

 #.
-As a published AIMMS WebUI application
+As a published AIMMS WebUI application.
+The AIMMS session behind a deployed WebUI application runs on the AIMMS PRO system itself.
+Therefore, it doesn't need a tunnel.

 #.
-As a published AIMMS WinUI application
+As a published AIMMS WinUI application.
+The AIMMS session behind a deployed WinUI application runs on the laptop or desktop of the user, and therefore it needs a tunnel.

 #.
-Using the AIMMS IDE
+Using the AIMMS IDE.
+The AIMMS session behind a deployed WinUI application runs on the laptop or desktop of the user, and therefore it needs a tunnel.

     #.
 With an active Tunnel app, explained `here <https://documentation.aimms.com/cloud/db-config.html?highlight=download#database-tunnel-application>`_.